Joshua Is a self-proclaimed Driving God with an almighty Forza Game Rank.

-This technology helps as regenerative braking, intelligent power units, direct drive motors, and twin motor units allow the car and its computers to make decisions on added torque and power.
-And the one thing I love about hybrid tech, it utterly annihilates turbo lag.
+This technology helps as regenerative braking, intelligent power units, direct-drive motors, and twin motor units allow the car and its computers to make decisions on added torque and power.
+And the one thing I love about hybrid tech is that it utterly annihilates turbo lag.
 In other words, you don't stall after a shift because the turbochargers have not spooled up yet.
 And that saves gas.

-The automotive world is going to keep producing hybrid/electric Sports cars, as shown by Tesla's unveiling of the second generation Roadster, but hybrid/electric supercars cannot continue to hog this technology.
+The automotive world is going to keep producing hybrid/electric Sports cars, as shown by Tesla's unveiling of the second-generation Roadster, but hybrid/electric supercars cannot continue to hog this technology.
 If this technology never trickles down to more affordable cars, the world won't become a better place fast enough.
-We need mainstream cars to eventually have this tech, so everyday consumers can enjoy the joys of a cleaner environment and savings on gas money.
+We need mainstream cars to eventually have this tech so that everyday consumers can enjoy the joys of a cleaner environment and save on gas money.
 Use the supercars and hypercars as the cradle for this technology, so that when it becomes affordable enough, it can be slowly introduced to the mainstream market.
 Because everyone loves saving.
 BUT SAVE THE MANUALS!!!! #CARPOLYGAMY

 © 2017 Joshua Nightshade